romiras/go-openvz-api/README.md

-# go-openvz-api-poc
+# go-openvz-api
-Go OpenVZ REST API - POC for management of OpenVZ
+Go OpenVZ REST API for management of OpenVZ